meganz/MEGAcmd/contrib/docs/DEBUG.md

 You can pass `-v` (`-vv`, `-vvv`, and so on for a more verbose output) to an specific command and it will use higher level of verbosity of MEGAcmd based messages.

+## JSON logs
+When the log level of the SDK is `VERBOSE`, its commands are outputted as JSON.
+This takes up a bit more space but provides more valuable info.
+JSON logs can be overwritten independently by setting the environment variable `MEGACMD_JSON_LOGS` to `0` or `1`.